Category Archives: Interviews with Artists

 See more of Ellyn’s art at: Ellen Bivin

-For interviews with other painters see: Josiah Golson / David Jones / James Mckissic / Renel Plouffe / James Tucker / Larry Young
+For interviews with other painters, see: Josiah Golson / David Jones / James Mckissic / Renel Plouffe / James Tucker / Larry Young

 Ellyn’s studio, located in a small cottage that once belonged to her grandmother, is just a short walk from the home she shares with her husband, Ken, along the Tennessee River in Chattanooga.
-It was in this neighborhood, that Ellyn spent her childhood years.
+It was in this neighborhood that Ellyn spent her childhood years.
 The main room of the cottage/studio is well-lit and airy, with several of her recent paintings, in differing states of completion, resting on easels.
 In the center of the room are tables where she teaches painting.
 Her student’s work, an assignment based on a still life of lemons, is on the wall.
 In an adjoining room is a painting by Ellyn’s daughter, Mamie, who is currently an art student at the University of Tennessee, Chattanooga.
 Indeed, both of Ellyn’s children, her daughter Mamie and her son Robbie, are artists.

 “I started as a little girl drawing horses because that’s what little girls do.
 Over the years my subject matter expanded,” she says with a laugh, “but I am often drawn toward children and animals as subjects.
 My subjects, however I handle them, are people or animals that mean something to me.”